Mil-leon/tp/docs/UserGuide.md

 ---

-### Deleting Client or Pastry : `delete`
+### Deleting Client, Pastry or Order : `delete`

-The `delete` command is an essential tool in PowerBake, as it helps you maintain a clean and relevant list of clients and pastries.
+The `delete` command is an essential tool in PowerBake, as it helps you maintain a clean and relevant list of clients, pastries and orders.

 #### Command Usage

-Command: `delete client/pastry INDEX`
+Command: `delete client/pastry/order INDEX`

 #### Parameters:

-1. INDEX: Represents position of the client/pastry list that you wish to remove.
+1. INDEX: Represents position of the client/pastry/order list that you wish to remove.

 <box type="info" seamless>

 The `INDEX` should be positive integer.
 For instance: `1`, `2`, etc. </br>
-This corresponds to the position of the client/pastry displayed in list.
+This corresponds to the position of the client/pastry/order displayed in list.

 </box>

 ##### Example 1:
-If you want to remove the fifth client on the list, the command would look like this:
+If you want to remove the fifth **client** on the list, the command would look like this:

 ```
  delete client 5